Analysis | What Joe Manchin doesn’t like about Build Back Better

 Now’s just not the right time

-Manchin believes an injection of government spending would make inflation — set off by the pandemic, supply chain issues and government aid — even worse.
+Manchin argues an injection of government spending would make inflation — set off by the pandemic, supply chain issues and government aid — even worse.
 A recent government report shows the cost of nearly everything is spiking at a rate not seen since the 1980s.

 “Inflation is the biggest threat we have right now,” Manchin said in an interview Monday on Talkline West Virginia radio.
 On this, Manchin is echoing the main Republican attack on Build Back Better.